mongodb/docs-commandline-tools/source/includes/fact-platform-support.rst

     -
     -

-  * - macOS 11 or later
+  * - macOS 11 and later
     - |checkmark|
     - |checkmark|
     -